cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 serializer.archive(normals);
 serializer.archive(verticesAndIndices);
 ```
 First, variables are defined to hold the desired normals and verticesAndIndices.
-If the serializers mode is `gvk::serializer::mode::serialize`, the vector of normals and the tuple of vertices and indices are retrieved from _Gears-Vk_ helper functions and `serializer.archive(...)` serializes `std::vector<glm::vec3>` and `std::tuple<std::vector<glm::vec3>, std::vector<uint32_t>` to the **cache** file.
-If the serializers mode is `gvk::serializer::mode::deserialize`, calls to the helper functions are not necessary anymore because both variables can be retrieved from the **cache** file in `serializer.archive(...)`.
+If the serializer's mode is `gvk::serializer::mode::serialize`, the vector of normals and the tuple of vertices and indices are retrieved with the helper functions in [`material_image_helpers.hpp`](https://github.com/cg-tuwien/Gears-Vk/blob/master/framework/include/material_image_helpers.hpp). `serializer.archive(...)` serializes `std::vector<glm::vec3>` and `std::tuple<std::vector<glm::vec3>, std::vector<uint32_t>` to the cache file.
+If the serializer's mode is `gvk::serializer::mode::deserialize`, calls to the helper functions are not necessary anymore because both variables can be retrieved from the cache file in `serializer.archive(...)`.

-The serializer features specialised functions for serializing and deserializing blocks of memory and host visible buffers.
-Both can be used separately but are especially usefull when used in conjunction to, e.g. serialize/deserialize image data.
+The serializer features specialized functions for serializing and deserializing blocks of memory and host visible buffers.
+Both can be used separately but are especially usefull when used in conjunction, e.g. to serialize/deserialize image data.
 Image data loaded from a file can be serialized using `gvk::serializer::archive_memory` and in further program runs, i.e. when deserializing, directly copied into a host visible buffer using `gvk::serializer::archive_buffer`:
 ```
 size_t imageSize;
 void* pixels;
 if (serializer.mode() == gvk::serializer::mode::serialize) {
-	// Load image frome file
+	// Load image frome file using stb image lib int channelsInFile = 0;
+	int width = 0;
+	int height = 0;
+	int desiredColorChannels = STBI_rgb_alpha;
-	pixels = load_image(pathToImage, &imageSize);
+	pixels = stbi_load(pathToImage.c_str(), &width, &height, &channelsInFile, desiredColorChannels);
+	imageSize = static_cast<size_t>(width) * static_cast<size_t>(height) * static_cast<size_t>(desiredColorChannels);

 	serializer.archive_memory(pixels, imageSize);
 }